qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

      - [vector: point]
-     - Output point layer representing the error locations and fix applied (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates and value of the erroneous angle, the applied fix and its successfulness).
+     - Output point layer representing the error locations and fix applied (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error, the applied fix and its successfulness).
    * - **Holes-filled layer**
      - ``OUTPUT``
      - [vector: polygon]